davelpz/rray/README.md

 The scene section is a list of scene objects.
 ### Scene objects
 Each scene object has the following properties:
-- type: Type of scene object (sphere, plane, cube, cylinder, cone, triangle, group, csg)
+- type: Type of scene object (sphere, plane, cube, cylinder, cone, triangle, torus, group, csg)
 - transforms: List of transformations to apply to the object
 - material: Material of the object
 - hidden: If the object is hidden (default false)